jarryngandjui/connect-four/README.md

 - Play abstract m-n-k games where users can win vertically, horizontally, and diagonally.
 - 2 players locally.
 - 1 player vs. bot opponent that uses a Monte Carlo Tree Search to pick the next move.
+- Export the game state
+- Replay a game state
 - Unit tests.

 ## Get started